cKlee/marcspec-article/article.md

 #### Convenient writing

-Now writing subSpecs can be very verbose if one have always to repeat the field tag, the index position, the indicators or the subfield code.
+Now writing subSpecs can be very verbose if one has always to repeat the field tag, the index position, the indicators or the subfield code.
 MARCspec therefore allows a convenient way of writing by abbreviating specs within subSpecs.
 For instance instead of writing

 ```
 245_04$c{245_04$a/#=\/}